Felspar/coro/README.md

 Starts and takes over ownership of new coroutines. `starter` can control many coroutines at once, and `eager` only one.
 They both allow new coroutines to be started in parallel.
 Posting of new coroutines into these structures does not need to happen from a coroutine.

+### `felspar::coro::barrier`

+A barrier that can hold multiple coroutines and then release them at the same time.

 ### `felspar::coro::bus`

 A data bus that allows one or more coroutines to wait for a value to be produced.